Peer Mentoring Program

 The stars of the program are the over 100 upper-level student mentors paired with first-year and transfer students.

 Mentors are volunteers and can list the activity on their resumes.
-Plus, mentors can compete for one of two $1,000 Peer Mentoring Scholarships.

 Program coordinators Dan Baker and Shannon Miller, both in Civil & Environmental Engineering, are passionate about student success and connection.
 Baker is a Teaching Associate Professor, and Miller is a student advisor.